Weyl's law for singular Riemannian manifolds: Introduction

 \subsubsection{Acknowledgments}

-This work was supported by the Grants ANR-15-CE40-0018 and ANR-18-CE40-0012 of the ANR, and by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, in a joint call with the ``FMJH Program Gaspard Monge in optimization and operation research''.
-This work has been supported by the ANR project ANR-15-IDEX-02 and by a public grant overseen by the French National Research Agency (ANR) as part of the Investissement d'avenir program, through the iCODE project funded by the IDEX Paris-Saclay, ANR-11-IDEX-0003-02.
+This work was supported by the Grants ANR-15-CE40-0018, ANR-18-CE40-0012, and ANR-20-CE48-0003.
+This work has been supported by a public grant overseen by the French National Research Agency (ANR) as part of the Investissement d'avenir program, through the iCODE project funded by the IDEX Paris-Saclay, ANR-11-IDEX-0003-02.
+L.R.\ has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 945655).

-We wish to thank S.\ Gallot, R.\ Neel, and E.\ Trelat for stimulating discussions, and also Y.\ Colin de Verdière for his helpful suggestions that, in particular, led to Section~\ref{sec:concentration}.
+We wish to thank S.\ Gallot, R.\ Neel, and E.\ Tr\'elat for stimulating discussions, and also Y.\ Colin de Verdière for his helpful suggestions that, in particular, led to Section~\ref{sec:concentration}.
 We also warmly thank L.\ de Haan for pointing out a technical result due to A.\ A.\ Balkema about de Haan functions contained in \cite[Appendix B]{deHaan}, key to the proof of Theorem \ref{t:weylexact-intro}.
 We finally thank V. Ivrii for his comments on a preliminary version of this work.